learn-co-curriculum/dsc-evaluating-logistic-regression-models-lab/README.md

 ```

-Create 4 scatter plots looking at the test and train precision in the first one, test and train recall in the second one, testing and training accuracy in the third one, and testing and training f1-score in the fourth one.
+Create 4 scatter plots looking at the test and train precision in the first one, test and train recall in the second one, test and train accuracy in the third one, and test and train f1-score in the fourth one.

 ```python